peterbb/gfeeds/README.md

 # GNOME Feeds
-A Soon to be RSS Reader for GNOME under the GPLv3 License.
+An RSS/Atom feed Reader for GNOME under the GPLv3 License.

-## Building on Ubuntu/Debian ##
+## Building on Ubuntu/Debian

 ```sh